SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ### GridLayout

-The class `SpGridLayout` arrange sub-presenters in a grid according to its properties (position and span), and according certain layout properties such as:
+The class `SpGridLayout` arranges sub-presenters in a grid according to its properties (position and span), and according to certain layout properties such as:
-- a position is mandatory (`columnNumber@rowNumber`)
+- A position is mandatory (`columnNumber@rowNumber`)
-- a span can be added if desired (`columnExtension@rowExtension`)
+- A span can be added if desired (`columnExtension@rowExtension`)

 The following example